-There are some other factors to consider even if it does meets your hardware requirements, and it is important you know so that you can be aware.
+There are some other factors to consider even if it does meet your hardware requirements, and it is important you know so that you can be aware.

-Purchase Less Demanding Games
+1. Buy Less Hardware Demanding Games

-Purchasing games with fewer specs will run smoother on your laptop and will be less intensive to your laptop’s processor and graphics card.
+Buying games with fewer specs will run smoother on your laptop and will be less intensive to your laptop’s processor and graphics card.

-Turn Down the Screen Resolution
+2. Turn Down the Screen Resolution

-Another tip is to go to the in-game menu, look for the display or graphics settings and tone down the graphics settings to lower detail such as shadow and water effects, turn off the anti-aliasing.
+Another tip is to go to the in-game menu, look for the display or graphics settings and tone down the graphics settings to lower detail such as shadow and water effects, and turn off the anti-aliasing.

-Keep the Laptop in Top Condition
+3. Keep the Laptop in Top Condition

 Make sure that drivers for your laptop are up to date, especially the graphics card’s drivers.

-You can set the power plan options of your laptop to “balanced” (Control Panel > Hardware and Sound > Power Options); Keep your laptop plugged in with the laptop’s battery charger.
+You can set the power plan options of your laptop to “balanced” (Control Panel > Hardware and Sound > Power Options), and keep your laptop plugged in with the laptop’s battery adapter.